blei-lab/ctr/README.md

 # ctr

 Collaborative modeling for recommendation.
 Implements variational inference for a collaborative topic models.
 These models recommend items to users based on item content and other users' ratings.
 Written by [Chong Wang](http://www.cs.princeton.edu/~chongw/index.html).
+Fun fact: this is in use at the New York Times ([blog post](http://open.blogs.nytimes.com/2015/08/11/building-the-next-new-york-times-recommendation-engine/))!

 ## Demo